 Just beside the Hikawa Maru is a sightseeing cruise terminal where you can buy tickets and board cruise boats such as the Marine Shuttle which will take you on a breezy tour of Yokohama Bay, or take the Sea Bass water bus service which connects Yamashita Park with the Akarenga Pier, Minato Mirai 21, and Yokohama Station.

 Yokohama Marine Tower is a 106 meter-high observation tower which can be clearly seen from all parts of the park.
 This tower was erected in 1961 to celebrate the 100th anniversary of the opening of Yokohama Port.
-There is an observation deck on the 30th floor which has made it a popular tourist attraction.
-However, the tower has been closed for renovation since 2019 and is not scheduled to open again until March 31st 2022.
+There are observation decks on the 29th and 30th floors, which have made it a popular tourist attraction, and there are shops and restaurants on the lower floors.

 Yamashita Park is a public park and completely free to enter.
 The nearest stations to Yamashita Park are Nihon-Odori Station on the Minatomirai Subway Line which is a 5 minute walk from the northern end of the park, and Motomachi-Chukagai Station on the same line which is a 2 minute-walk from the southern end of the park.
 Here is a map showing the park’s location.